How to Identify and Address Customer Pain Points

 There are dozens of ways you can collect data about your customers’ likes, dislikes, needs, wants, fears, and other types of pain points.
 A few of the most popular include:

 - Feedback Surveys - Surveys are great for gathering quantitative data like NPS responses, but also for asking open-ended questions about the customer’s experience.
-Surveys can be triggered to automatically send after a customer takes a certain action for easier data collection as well.
+Transactional NPS (tNPS) surveys can be triggered to automatically send after a customer takes a certain action for easier data collection as well.

 - Reviews - Depending on the company, you may have a robust source of qualitative feedback from review sites like Yelp, G2 Crowd, Google Reviews, the App Store, and many others.